microblink/microblink-js/README.md

 				"scanningFinishedNoDataTitle": "Document not recognized",
 				"scanningFinishedNoDataMessage": "Please try again with a supported document or select a different recognizer", "unsupportedFileType": "Unsupported file type",
-				"selectRecognizers": "Please select one or more recognizers above to start scanning", "noRecognizersSelected": "No recognizers selected",
+				"selectRecognizers": "Please select one or more recognizers to start scanning", "noRecognizersSelected": "No recognizers selected",
 				"webRtcUnsupported": "WebRTC not supported by your browser" },